Pobermeier/pobermeier/README.md

-## Patrick Obermeier - Frontend Developer & Online-Marketing Expert
+## Patrick Obermeier - Senior Frontend Developer

 Hi, I'm Patrick! 👋 I'm an experienced front-end developer with a solid background in everything related to online-marketing on top.
 It is my passion to build slick & well optimized websites and web apps.